ryandawsonuk/BankKataOutsideInTDD/README.md

 We mock the TransactionRepository within the Account's unit test as it isn't part of the Account.
 The TransactionRepository will need to be injected into Account if depositing through Acccount is to invoke it.

 For the PrintStatementFeature Acceptance Test we use an unmocked instance of TransactionRepository, since the Acceptance Test is testing everything internal to the system.
-So we

 ### Third Movement - unit testing our way into Account, printing statements